KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 If you want to bring DjangoCon US to your city or volunteer, we want to hear from you!

 My fellow DEFNA Board Member Adam Fast gave a lightning talk about our search for a venue for 2025 and beyond.
-Cost continues to be a challenge.
+Cost continues to be a challenge and our sponsorship is down.

 As they say in open source, "Given enough eyeballs, all bugs are shallow."
 Perhaps with the eyeballs of the entire community, we can find an acceptable course of action.

 <!--
 Lightning talk link and date/time